-Sometimes I hear from people who have been rejected for a credit card or other type of loan despite having a high credit score.
-The ones who feel the most frustrated are those who know someone else that got approved for the same card with a lower credit score.
+Sometimes I hear from people who have been rejected for a credit card or other loan despite having a high credit score.
+The ones who feel the most frustrated are people who know someone else that got approved for the same card with a lower credit score.
 How can that be?
 Why would a credit card company turn down a person with better credit and approve someone with lower credit?

 #2.
 Too Much Credit or Too Much Recent Credit